inrotation/quest-submissions/README.md

 5. The type of resource displayed in the example is a String.

-6. 4 Errors in the provided code:
+6. The 4 Errors in the provided code:
 	1. The @ symbol is missing next to Jacob, where:

         		pub fun createJacob(): Jacob